 A few ways to do primary research and talk to consumers safely right now are through online surveys and phone interviews or online focus groups.
 Both offer different ways to understand the consumer and to see what has or has not changed.
 Online surveys can provide you with the opportunity to speak to a larger number of people with a lower margin of error, but phone interviews or online focus groups can give you those consumer stories that provide a deeper level of understanding of the issues consumers are facing in their lives.
 Ideally, it would benefit companies to use both research methods, paired with careful questionnaire development, so they can verify they are getting a broad level of actionable insights before they make any big decisions for the rest of the year.

 Perfect Your Message & Amplify It

 After doing research to understand their consumers better, companies need to decide how they want to communicate their message.
 Messaging is crucial to get right in a new era where people are looking at companies to lead and provide comfort.
 Brand attributes and how companies are perceived will make a larger difference in how consumers interact and make purchasing decisions moving forward.
 Messages that are old will be overlooked and companies that get it wrong will lose customers.
 Newer brands and younger companies have a unique opportunity to acquire consumers and make their views known.
 Ensuring those messages are well received requires taking the time to test the messages to get them right.

 Why Market Research Matters Now

-Investing in market research before making any big business decisions can save companies the time and hassle of having to relaunch a product or service, help avoid a PR crisis, get it right the first time, and create stronger customer relationships moving forward.
+Investing in market research and competitive analysis in marketing before making any big business decisions can save companies the time and hassle of having to relaunch a product or service, help avoid a PR crisis, get it right the first time, and create stronger customer relationships moving forward.